How to make slime without glue or borax — non toxic and safe for kids of all ages! Learn to master making some of our favorite edible slimes!

 - Non-slip mixing bowls

-You won’t need every ingredient for every recipe, but if you have these at home, you’ll be able to try quite a few different edible slime recipes!
+You won’t need every ingredient for every recipe, but if you have these at home, you’ll be able to try quite a few different easy slime without glue recipes!

 In our master list of edible slime recipes, we’ll show you how to make slime using the ingredients listed above!